 - The educational background of families and the school system of their countries

-- If any of your ELLs are migrants, refugees, or students with interrupted formal education
+- If any of your ELLs are refugees or students with interrupted formal education

 - If your families have experienced war or another traumatic event such as a natural disaster.